 The Bay of Kotor, or Boka Bay, is the largest along the Adriatic Sea and Europe’s southernmost fjord.
 The dramatic mountains plunge into the deep, tranquil waters of the bay.

-From the Adriatic Sea, a channel opens into an expansive Bay of Kotor; on the north side of the bay is a narrow passage – only 250 meters across – called the Verige Strait that leads into a second large body of water and directly to Perast.
+From the Adriatic Sea, a channel opens into an expansive Bay of Kotor.
+On the north side of the bay is a narrow passage – only 820 feet across – called the Verige Strait that leads into a second large body of water and directly to Perast.

 The city of Kotor is hidden in the furthest southern alcove of the inner bay, providing the town with natural protection from weather and invaders (for a time in history, it was a much coveted position).
 A coastline road winds around the Bay of Kotor, covering the 106 km of shoreline.